Distributed algorithms for fractional coloring: Introduction

 In addition to the classical applications of fractional coloring in scheduling (see~\cite{HHRS16}), there is another more theoretical motivation for studying this problem (or the relaxation above where $q$ is fixed).
 In $n$-vertex graphs of maximum degree $\Delta$ (which is assumed to be a constant), a coloring with $\Delta+1$ colors can be found in $O(\log^*n)$ rounds~\cite{GPS88,L92} in the \textsf{LOCAL} model of computation (which will be introduced formally below).
-On the other hand, Brooks' Theorem says that if $\Delta\ge 3$, any graph of maximum degree $\Delta$ with no clique $K_{\Delta+1}$ is $\Delta$-colorable, and finding such a coloring has proved to be an interesting problem of \emph{intermediate} complexity in distributed computing.
-It was proved that the round complexity for computing such a coloring is $\Omega(\log \log n)$ for randomized algorithms~\cite{BFHKLRSU16} and $\Omega(\log n)$ for deterministic algorithms~\cite{Bra19}.
+On the other hand, Brooks' Theorem says that if $\Delta\ge 3$, any graph of maximum degree $\Delta$ with no clique $K_{\Delta+1}$ is $\Delta$-colorable~\cite{Bro41}, and finding such a coloring has proved to be an interesting problem of \emph{intermediate} complexity in distributed computing.
+It was proved that the round complexity for computing such a coloring is $\Omega(\log \log n)$ for randomized algorithms~\cite{BFHKLRSU16} and $\Omega(\log n)$ for deterministic algorithms~\cite{CKP19} (see also~\cite{Bra19}).
 Thus a large complexity gap appears between $\Delta$ and $\Delta+1$ colors, and since the values are integral it is all that can be said about this problem.
-However, if the number of colors is real, or rational, we can try to have a more precise idea of the precise location of the complexity threshold in the interval $[\Delta,\Delta+1]$.
-In Section~\ref{sec:mdeg}, we will show that for fractional coloring, the complexity threshold is arbitrarily close from $\Delta$; namely finding a fractional $\Delta$-coloring is as difficult as finding a $\Delta$-coloring, but for any fixed $\eps > 0$ and $\Delta$, a fractional $(\Delta+\eps)$-coloring with output size of $O\left(\frac{1}{\eps}\log \frac{\Delta}{\eps}\right)$ bits per vertex can be found in $O_\epsilon(\log^*n)$ rounds in graphs of maximum degree $\Delta$ with no $K_{\Delta+1}$.
+However, if the number of colors is real, or rational, the precise location of the complexity threshold in the interval $[\Delta,\Delta+1]$ can be investigated.
+In Section~\ref{sec:mdeg}, we will show that for fractional coloring, the complexity threshold is arbitrarily close to $\Delta$; namely finding a fractional $\Delta$-coloring is as difficult as finding a $\Delta$-coloring, but for any fixed $\eps > 0$ and $\Delta$, a fractional $(\Delta+\eps)$-coloring with output size of $O\left(\frac{1}{\eps}\log \frac{\Delta}{\eps}\right)$ bits per vertex can be found in $O_\epsilon(\log^*n)$ rounds in graphs of maximum degree $\Delta$ with no $K_{\Delta+1}$.
+Here, the subscript $\epsilon$ in the big-$O$ notation indicates that the implicit multiplicative constant depends on $\epsilon$.